Saturday 16 – Monday 25 July 2016

 2) Once you complete the online application and make a full payment, you are registered to the programme.
 A CV or a portfolio is not required.

-The deadline for applications is 1 June 2014
+The deadline for applications is July 3rd 2016

 All participants travelling from abroad are responsible for securing any visa required, and are advised to contact their home embassy early.
 After payment of fees, the AA School can provide a letter confirming participation in the workshop.

 Fees do not include flights.
-Students need to bring their own laptops, digital equipment and model making tools.
+Participants need to bring their own laptops, digital equipment and model making tools.
 Please ensure this equipment is covered by your own insurance as the AA takes no responsibility for items lost or stolen at the workshop.

 We accept a diverse range of participants with interest and expertise in Architecture, Engineering, Art and Design disciplines.
 The programme is open to students at undergraduate and graduate levels, PhD candidates and young professionals alike.